National-Clinical-Cohort-Collaborative/Data-Ingestion-and-Harmonization/TargetCDM/README.md

 @Ken Gursing:

-> In reality PCORI, ACT and TRINETX are smaller than OMOP so most of the
-> information from those models will be blank.
-The OMOP COVID-19 tables
-> and fields removed were one’s that the NIH had a hard time with or
-> were not part of a Limited Data Set (date and zip codes are allowed)
+> In reality PCORI, ACT and TRINETX are smaller than OMOP so most of the information from those models will be blank.
+The OMOP COVID-19 tablesand fields removed were one’s that the NIH had a hard time with or were not part of a Limited Data Set (date and zip codes are allowed)
 >
 > Altered Tables
 >
-> The Tables impacted are LOCATION, PROVIDER and PERSON all the other
-> tables I left untouched I also added a new table called VISIT_DETAILS
-> this table was added in 5.3.1 Finally I included two tables I doubt
-> will have information Specimen and Death.
-I would be fine if we
+> The Tables impacted are LOCATION, PROVIDER and PERSON all the other tables I left untouched I also added a new table called VISIT_DETAILS this table was added in 5.3.1 Finally I included two tables I doubt will have information Specimen and Death.
+I would be fine if we removed them
-> removed them
 >
 > FYI Death was removed in OMOP 6.0

 @Christopher G. Chute:

 > 1. My immediate impressions are:
 >     a.
 We should preserve City and State.
-Zip may not always be reported, having at least City and State would be a backup
+Zip may not always be reported, having at least City and State would be a backup.
 >     b.
 I agree that we should delete the specimen table for this purpose.
 To my knowledge, N3C will have no specimen content.
-It is
-> true we may want to link in future to repositories that have such
-> information, but there appears to be no purpose for it in the N3C LDS.
+It is true we may want to link in future to repositories that have such information, but there appears to be no purpose for it in the N3C LDS.
 >     c.
 I would keep the death table.
 Clearly it is a key outcome.
-While it may exist in other locations, it remains the ultimate
+While it may exist in other locations, it remains the ultimate outcome.
-> outcome.
 > 2. I agree the OMOP is more the superset relative to the others and that this will result in many missing values.
-We agreed we would be
-> model agnostic in our recommendation of how folks can contribute data.
+We agreed we would be model agnostic in our recommendation of how folks can contribute data.
-> It is overwhelmingly clear that OMOP is preferred, though it seems we
-> are choosing not to point that out.
+> It is overwhelmingly clear that OMOP is preferred, though it seems we are choosing not to point that out.
 I agree with that decision.